emqx/emqx-docs/en_US/rule/rule-example.md

 > Payload: "Hello, World\!"
 ```

-Write an AMQP Client to consume the messages, following is the one
+Write an AMQP Client to consume the messages, the following is the one
-written in python:
+written in Python:

 ```python
 #!/usr/bin/env python